Marie Curie, une femme sur le front

 Marie Curie, une femme sur le front (English: Marie Curie, a woman on the front) is a Franco-Belgian drama historical television film directed by Alain Brunard and starring Dominique Reymond.
 It was broadcast on April 25, 2014 on RTBF and November 11, 2014 on France 2.

-The fictional scenes are interspersed with many sequences from filmed archives including, at the end of the movie, several sequences where Marie Curie herself appears.
+The fictional scenes are interspersed with many sequences from filmed archives including several sequences at the end of the movie where Marie Curie herself appears.